 MDMA is a stimulant that is mildly hallucinogenic.
 As a stimulant, it’s a very popular party drug.
 People also enjoy using it at parties because it increases their feelings of emotional closeness.

-Other short-term effects of MDMA include:
+Other short-term MDMA symptoms include:

 - Inability to regulate temperature